George Kuepper. Updated by Katherine L. Adam

 |Willamette (all purpose)|

 Cornell’s Community, Food, and Agriculture Program, along with the Northeast Hop Alliance (see Resources, below) published results in 2003 of a 2002 survey of more than 400 microbreweries, brewpubs, and regional breweries.
 There was a good response rate, predominantly from brewpubs and microbreweries.
 Three-quarters of the respondents reported using pelletized hops; however, a few microbreweries and brewpubs still use some fresh or whole hops.
 Brewpubs use more pounds of hops per barrel of beer than do microbreweries.
-A majority of the breweries said they would pay a premium of between 5 and 10% for regional hops.
+A majority of the breweries said they would pay a premium of 5% to 10% for regional hops.
 (Determination of market potential for organic hops in the Northeast, where organics is very popular, was not included in this survey.)
 (7)

 3) Beach, D. 2000.
 Homegrown Hops.
 2nd edition, Reveille Farm, Junction City, OR.
 Available from Amazon.com.